vthost/qed/README.md

 - Run 'mvn clean install' in the top-level directory of qed

 # Examples
 The datasets described in the paper can be found in /data.
-Demo classes in both qed-core and qed-gen show how to run the system.
+Demo classes in both qed-core and qed-generator show how to run the system, a description of the generator demo follows below.
-The /data directory also contains a text file with the example queries from Wikidata for running the query and data extraction, and the generation.
+The /data directory contains a text file with the example queries from Wikidata for running the query and data extraction, and the generation.
 For reproducing the DBpedia experiments, we recommend to host the DBpedia data from the time point at which the LSQ data set was created ([DBpedia v.3.5.1](http://wiki.dbpedia.org/services-resources/datasets/data-set-35/data-set-351)), since some properties represented in the LSQ data set are specific to that (see the LSQ paper for a more detailed overview of that query format, it is linked at http://aksw.github.io/LSQ/).
-However, if you want to just get an idea of QED (maybe with custom queries over DBpedia) you can also take the current [DBpedia version](http://dbpedia.org/sparql).
+However, if you want to just get an idea of QED (maybe with custom queries over DBpedia) you can also query the (current) [DBpedia endpoint](http://dbpedia.org/sparql).

-# Generator demo
+# /qed-generator demo
-To illustrate how the generator system can work, take a look at the qed-generator/source/com/ibm/qed/genertor/Demo class.
-That class runs QED to create download data for Wikidata queries, and then  generate additional data to fill out the dataset.
-There is a run configuration in qed-generator/launchers/Demo.launch that provides aguments to run on the provided test queries in qed-generator/demo/wikidata.txt; it specifies both the data file and also the lirary path needed for native libraries required by the solver.
+To illustrate how the generator system can work, take a look at the qed-generator/source/com/ibm/qed/generator/Demo class.
+That class downloads data from Wikidata, and then generates additional data to fill out the dataset.
+There is a run configuration in qed-generator/launchers/Demo.launch that provides aguments to run on the provided test queries in qed-generator/demo/wikidata.txt; it specifies both the data file and also the library path needed for native libraries required by the solver.

 # Note
 This is the initial version of QED, and we are heavily working on a more stable version.
 If you have questions, ideas for extensions, or other issues, do not hesitate to contact us under veronika.thostATgmail.com or juliandolbyATgmail.com!